fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 Node Identification Object:

-1. An IP Address Sub-Object MAY be included, containing an address of sufficient scope to identify the node within the domain.
+1. An IP Address Sub-Object MAY be included, containing an address of sufficient scope to identify the node.
    The IP Address Sub-Object is defined in {{IPAddr}} of this document.

 2. A Name Sub-Object MAY be included, as specified in {{Name}},